Construction and Characterization of Oscillatory Chain Sequences: Introduction

 \end{enumerate}

 The paper proceeds as follows: Section \ref{sec:2} formalizes oscillatory chain sequences and establishes their convergence properties.
-Section \ref{sec:exam} presents concrete examples violating Chihara's bound.
+Section \ref{sec:exam} presents concrete examples illustrating this divergent behavior outside the scope of Chihara's condition.
 Our results collectively extend the analytical toolkit of \cite{Sz94, Sz98, Sz02, Sz03} while uncovering novel phenomena unique to oscillatory regimes.